hiyaleejohnson/jekyll-now/_posts/2022-1-11-ctf-exhibit-solution.md

 Note that "api/v2/users" discloses information (list of userIds).

-Use the format of the disclosed API paths to assume the API path path format for users and enumerate the now known userID values (e.g. "/api/v2/user/3094").
+Use the format of the disclosed API paths to assume the API path path format for users and enumerate the now known userId values (e.g. "/api/v2/user/3094").

 All paths are returned as "Not Found".